afriteknz/k8s-infrastructure/README.md

-### This repository documents my Kubernetes journey, emphasizing general architecture concepts and my specific experiences with EKS and AKS.
+### This repository documents my Kubernetes (EKS & AKS) journey, emphasizing my general understanding of how one can use it to deploy microservices applications.

+I will demonstrate my k8s understanding seperating

+- Infrastructure components - deployment, management and monitoring
+- Application components - deployment, management and monitoring

 #### What inspired this repo